mcvicar/toka/README.md

 ## Acknowledgments

+🎵 To all the CMSs I've used before
+🎵 Who traveled in and out my door
+🎵 I'm glad they came along
+🎵 I dedicate this repo
-* To all the CMS's I've used before, and the blogging platforms that claim to be a CMS
+🎵 To all the CMSs I've loved before (and the blogging platforms that claim to be a CMS)